-Visit visa for Abu Dhabi, Ajman, Al Ain, Dubai, Fujairah, RAK, Sharjah, UAQ, UAE
+Visit visa Abu Dhabi, Ajman, Al Ain, Dubai, Fujairah, RAK, Sharjah, UAQ, UAE

 Obtaining a visit visa for Dubai and other emirates in the UAE including Abu Dhabi, RAK, Sharjah.
 How to sponsor someone for a visit visa to the UAE.
 Difference between tourist and visit visa.
 There are differences between a pre-arranged visit visa sponsored by an entity in the UAE, the visit visa on arrival available to some nationalities, and a tourist visa.

 There are several different ways to obtain a visit visa for Dubai and other emirates in the United Arab Emirates (UAE).
 A visit visa and a tourist visa are not the same, although they are both entry permits for visitors to the UAE.
-The difference is mostly to do with who sponsors the visitor for their trip, the cost, and whether or not the visa is renewable (a tourist visa is, a visit visa is not).
+The difference is mostly to do with who sponsors the visitor for their trip, the cost, and whether or not the visa is renewable.
+A tourist visa is was renewable (no longer from 01 Jan 2015), a visit visa is not renewable (except for on-arrival visas).

 For individual or company sponsorship of a UAE visit visa, the sponsor must be based in the UAE, and have a UAE residence visa if the sponsor is a person.
 GCC nationals do not need a visit visa to enter the UAE.
 GCC residents, or visitors accompanying GCC nationals might be able to obtain a visit visa more easily - contact a UAE immigration department.